 The maintained FCR-N and FCR-D capacity includes both contracted and non-contracted capacity.
-The resolution and accuracy shall be as specified in section 4, or better.
+The resolution and accuracy of the instantaneous active power and frequency shall at least meet the criteria specified in section 4.
 Calculations are to be performed on an entity level by the provider and to be reported to the reserve connecting TSO.
-Calculation of the maintained capacities and activated capacity are described in section 3.9.
+Calculation of the maintained capacities are described in section 3.9.1.